chinapedia/wikipedia.abstract.en/Page/Northern_Ireland.md

 Geography and climate

-Northern_Ireland_by_Sentinel-2.jpg Northern_Ireland_Köppen.png of Northern Ireland]] Lough_Neagh_-_geograph.org.uk_-_488526.jpg]] Northern Ireland was covered by an ice sheet for most of the last ice age and on numerous previous occasions, the legacy of which can be seen in the extensive coverage of drumlins in Counties Fermanagh, Armagh, Antrim and particularly Down.
+of Northern Ireland]] ]] Northern Ireland was covered by an ice sheet for most of the last ice age and on numerous previous occasions, the legacy of which can be seen in the extensive coverage of drumlins in Counties Fermanagh, Armagh, Antrim and particularly Down.

 The centrepiece of Northern Ireland's geography is Lough Neagh, at the largest freshwater lake both on the island of Ireland and in the British Isles.
 A second extensive lake system is centred on Lower and Upper Lough Erne in Fermanagh.
 The largest island of Northern Ireland is Rathlin, off the north Antrim coast.
 Strangford Lough is the largest inlet in the British Isles, covering .

-Hare's_Gap_-_geograph.org.uk_-_66827.jpg]] There are substantial uplands in the Sperrin Mountains (an extension of the Caledonian mountain belt) with extensive gold deposits, granite Mourne Mountains and basalt Antrim Plateau, as well as smaller ranges in South Armagh and along the Fermanagh–Tyrone border.
+]] There are substantial uplands in the Sperrin Mountains (an extension of the Caledonian mountain belt) with extensive gold deposits, granite Mourne Mountains and basalt Antrim Plateau, as well as smaller ranges in South Armagh and along the Fermanagh–Tyrone border.
 None of the hills are especially high, with Slieve Donard in the dramatic Mournes reaching , Northern Ireland's highest point.
 Belfast's most prominent peak is Cavehill.

-Causeway-code_poet-4.jpg, County Antrim]] The volcanic activity which created the Antrim Plateau also formed the eerily geometric pillars of the Giant's Causeway on the north Antrim coast.
+, County Antrim]] The volcanic activity which created the Antrim Plateau also formed the eerily geometric pillars of the Giant's Causeway on the north Antrim coast.
 Also in north Antrim are the Carrick-a-Rede Rope Bridge, Mussenden Temple and the Glens of Antrim.

-Marble_Arch_Caves_-_Skreen_Hill_streamway.jpeg]] The Lower and Upper River Bann, River Foyle and River Blackwater form extensive fertile lowlands, with excellent arable land also found in North and East Down, although much of the hill country is marginal and suitable largely for animal husbandry.
+]] The Lower and Upper River Bann, River Foyle and River Blackwater form extensive fertile lowlands, with excellent arable land also found in North and East Down, although much of the hill country is marginal and suitable largely for animal husbandry.

 The valley of the River Lagan is dominated by Belfast, whose metropolitan area includes over a third of the population of Northern Ireland, with heavy urbanisation and industrialisation along the Lagan Valley and both shores of Belfast Lough.